-America’s small business community welcomed the PPPFA and the SBA’s follow-up action.
+America’s small-business community welcomed the PPPFA, the SBA’s follow-up action, and President Biden’s subsequent changes.
 But questions still linger for many business owners, solopreneurs, and even freelancers whose self-employment income makes them eligible for PPP.

 How Long Do I Have to Spend My Loan’s Proceeds While Remaining Eligible for Forgiveness?

-The PPPFA allows all PPP borrowers to apply for forgiveness on loan proceeds put toward eligible expenses on or before Dec.
-31, 2020.
-Essentially, borrowers must spend any proceeds they wish to be forgiven before the end of 2020.
-That’s known as the “covered period.”
+The PPPFA allows all PPP borrowers to apply for forgiveness on loan proceeds put toward eligible expenses during a 24-week period following the disbursement of the loan.

-What Paperwork Do I Need to Apply for Forgiveness?
+What Business Paperwork Do I Need to Apply for Forgiveness?

-- Verification of full-time status for each full-time employee on your payroll
+- Verification of full-time status for each full-time employee or full-time equivalent (FTE) on your payroll

 - Mortgage documents